 After the war, Hitler returns to Munich and begins to become involved in politics.
 He believes that Jews and Marxists are responsible for Germany's defeat.

-1919 - He joins the German Workers' Party in September.
-A gifted and inspiring public speaker, he is soon placed in charge of the party's propaganda.
+1919 - Hitler joins the German Workers' Party in September.
+A gifted and inspiring public speaker, he is soon placed in charge of party propaganda.

 Meanwhile, he is attached to a military propaganda unit of the Bavarian army tasked with countering Bolshevism among soldiers returning from the Russian front.
 While in the post he is sets out an early version of his antisemitic philosophy.